Greetings Fall 2021 Students!

 Biology 10: Human Anatomy - targeted for future health care workers and anyone interested in learning more about the human body

 Biology 17: Fundamentals of Biology - a general bio course for those who have aspirations that do not include becoming a biologist.
 We discuss how biology relates to relevant topics like: genetics, GMO's, cancer, stem cells, climate change, and biodiversity.

 Biology 50: Nutrition - we learn about the fundamentals of what makes a healthy diet and why.
 Short version: eat your VEGGIES!

-After completing a Bachelors in Crop Science at Utah State University and a 5 year stint at North Carolina State University working on various projects such as growing wheat in space, analyzing protein profiles in soybean seedlings, and researching ways to improve plants' tolerance to highly saline soils I shifted my focus from plant physiology research to teaching biology.
+A bit of background: After completing a Bachelors in Crop Science at Utah State University and a 5 year stint at North Carolina State University working on various projects such as growing wheat in space, analyzing protein profiles in soybean seedlings, and researching ways to improve plants' tolerance to highly saline soils, I shifted my focus from plant physiology research to teaching biology.
 I moved to Idaho where I earned a Doctor of Arts in Biology, which is a degree that focuses on teaching biology to college students.